rtimmerman/misc/2017confwriteup.md

 Here we see a jump straight into the conditional section of the loop, where `POST_INC` occurs, with the loop only continuing to the echo when the condition is met (`JMPNZ` back to line 2, the `ECHO`).

+#### Code Optimisation
-Thus the efficiency of built in iterator functions vs user-defined ones can thus been shown.
+The efficiency of built in iterator functions vs user-defined ones can thus been shown.
 Consider these this userland iterator that multiplies each array element value by 2.

 ```php
 <?php